gatsbyjs/themes/packages/gatsby-theme-blog-core/README.md

   The Gatsby blog core theme
 </h1>

 A Gatsby theme for creating a blog child theme.
-It includes all the data structures you need to get up and running building a blog and includes no additional theming or style opinions.
+It includes all the data structures you need to get up and running building a blog and includes no additional theming or style opinions. `gatsby-theme-blog` uses this theme under the hood.

 ## Installation